Mattress Support Layers Explained: A DIY Guide

 • Available in multiple firmness options, heights, and zoned configurations

-⚠️ Things to Watch For
+⚠️ Things to watch for

 • Can feel bouncier than foam-only builds (a big plus for some of us, but some prefer little to no bounce)